Handy4ndy/ESP32-XRPL/README.md

 ## Usage

 1. Power on your ESP32 or compatible microcontroller.
-2. The connect the device to the specified WiFi network and assign the rAddress.
+2. Connect the device to the specified WiFi network and assign the rAddress. ( Micro_Ledger )
 3. Once connected, it will start monitoring the specified XRPL account.
 4. The LED and speaker will provide feedback based on the transactions detected.